remorses/spiceflow/server-actions-for-next-pages/README.md

 ## How it works

-The plugin will replace the content of files with `"poor man's use server"` at the top with inside the `pages/api` directory to make the exported functions callable from the client.
+The plugin will replace the content of files with `"poor man's use server"` at the top inside the `pages/api` directory to make the exported functions callable from the browser.

 When processing the file for the server the plugin creates an API handler that follows the JSON RPC spec.
-The API handler works both with edge and Node.js runtimes.

-When processing the file for the client the plugin replaces the exported functions with a `fetch` call to the API handler.
+When processing the file for the client the plugin replaces the exported functions with a `fetch` calls to the API handler.

 ## Accessing the request and response objects